-Passport to College is a college readiness program for high school Juniors and Seniors.
-The Passport program brings together a cohort of first-generation youth and supports them throughout their journey through college.
+Passport to College is a college readiness program for high school students that brings together a cohort of first-generation youth and supports them throughout their journey through college.

 During Junior and Senior year, we meet weekly to participate in interactive workshops and journey together through the college process.
 The strategy of Passport includes an emphasis on community, self-exploration, key 21st Century Skills, providing 1-on-1 support, and having fun together.